 Age compositions and conditional length at age from 1990-2021 trawl surveys are available and included in this year’s assessment model.
 Kastelle et al. (2017) state that one of the specific reasons for their study was to investigate the apparent mismatch between the mean length at age (from growth-zone based ages) and length-frequency modal sizes in the BSAI Pacific cod stock assessments and to evaluate whether age determination bias could account for the mismatch.
 Mean lengths at age (either from raw age-length pairs or age-length keys) were reported to be smaller than the modal size at presumed age from length distributions.
 In general, for the specimens in their study, there was an increased probability of a positive bias in fish at ages 3 and 4 (Kastelle et al. 2017); that is, they were over-aged.
 In effect, this over-ageing created a bias in mean length at age, resulting in smaller estimates of size at a given age.
 When correcting for ageing bias by reallocating age-length samples in all specimens aged 2–5 in proportion to that seen in the true age distribution, mean size at ages 2–4 did indeed increase (Kastelle et al. 2017).
 For example, there was an increase of 35 mm and 50 mm for Pacific cod aged 3 and 4, respectively.
 This correction brings the mean size at corrected age closer to modal sizes in the length compositions.
 While beyond the scope of their study, they postulate that the use of this correction to adjust the mean size at age data currently included in Pacific cod stock assessments should prove beneficial for rectifying discrepancies between mean length-at-age estimates and length-frequency modes.

 To investigate aging bias the otoliths used in the seminal paper Stark (2007) were reread using the most recent methods and reading criteria.
 There appeared to be a substantial change in the results to younger fish at length for all collections used in the study.
 The length at age data were then plotted by year for each age and a pattern appears where post-2007 fish at ages 2 through 6 were substantially larger than those aged prior to 2007 (Barbeaux et al. 2020).
 Plotting all of the GOA AFSC bottom trawl survey age at length data for 1996-2017 as pre- and post-2007 shows the bias is most apparent from ages 3 onward with at least one year between length categories.
 Upon further investigation the apparent change in growth observed post-2007 with fish becoming larger at age may have been due to a change in reading criteria and predominant age readers.
-As in last year’s management model aging bias for the pre-2007 ages were fit in this year’s model configuration.
+As in last year’s model aging bias for the pre-2007 ages were fit in this year’s model configuration.

 AFSC longline survey